 Providing her with some long-term health benefits

 Long-term health benefits of breastfeeding include decreased risk of obesity Obesity Obesity is excess body weight.
 Obesity is influenced by a combination of factors, which usually results in consuming more calories than the body needs.
 These factors may include physical inactivity... read more , osteoporosis Osteoporosis Osteoporosis is a condition in which a decrease in the density of bones weakens the bones, making breaks (fractures) likely.
-Aging, estrogen deficiency, low vitamin D or calcium intake, and... read more , ovarian cancer Ovarian Cancer Ovarian cancer, which typically starts on the surface of the ovaries, is not usually diagnosed until it is advanced.
-Ovarian cancer may not cause symptoms until it is large or has spread.
-If... read more , and some breast cancers Breast Cancer Breast cancer occurs when cells in the breast become abnormal and divide uncontrollably.
+Aging, estrogen deficiency, low vitamin D or calcium intake, and... read more , ovarian cancer Ovarian Cancer, Fallopian Tube Cancer, and Peritoneal Cancer Ovarian cancer is cancer of the ovaries.
+It is related to fallopian tube cancer, which develops in the tubes that lead from the ovaries to the uterus, and peritoneal cancer, which is cancer... read more , and some breast cancers Breast Cancer Breast cancer occurs when cells in the breast become abnormal and divide uncontrollably.
 Breast cancer usually starts in the glands that produce milk (lobules) or the tubes (ducts) that carry... read more .
 About 60% of mothers in the United States breastfeed their babies, and this proportion is steadily increasing.

 If the mother follows a healthy, varied diet, normal-term infants who are breastfed do not need vitamin or mineral supplements, except for vitamin D and sometimes fluoride.
 Infants who are fed only breast milk are at risk of vitamin D deficiency after 2 months of age, particularly if they are premature or dark-skinned or have limited exposure to sunlight (for example, infants who live in northern climates).
 These infants are given vitamin D supplements beginning at 2 months of age.
 After 6 months of age, infants in homes where the water does not have adequate fluoride (supplemental or natural) should be given fluoride drops.
 Parents can obtain information about the fluoride content of their water from a local dentist or health department.